Santa Cruz Roller Derby: Early years (2010-2020)

 In 2014, Santa Cruz qualified for Division 1 Playoffs for the first time, and entered the Sacramento tournament as the sixth seed.
 After being upset by lower-ranked Tampa, Santa Cruz finished the tournament in seventh place with a 171–122 win over the Kansas City Roller Warriors.
 Santa Cruz returned to Division 2 Playoffs in 2015, and as in 2013 was a top seed, with an overall ranking of 42 in June.
 In Cleveland, an upset loss to Demolition City Roller Derby knocked Santa Cruz into the third place game and out of contention for WFTDA Championships; they defeated Houston Roller Derby 154–141 to claim third.
 For 2016 Santa Cruz bounced back to the Division 1 level, and as before was the sixth seed at their tournament, this time in Columbia, South Carolina.
 And, as in 2014, Santa Cruz again finished their D1 tournament in seventh place, this time by defeating the host league Columbia Quadsquad, 174–141.
 In 2017, Santa Cruz finished out of the medals at the Division 1 tournament in Dallas, losing 156–106 to Philly Roller Derby and in a final jam loss to Dallas Derby Devils, 170–162.
 In 2018, Santa Cruz qualified for WFTDA Playoffs in A Coruña, Spain where they finished in the consolation round, ending their weekend with a 186–139 victory in a rematch against Philly.

+Post-Pandemic (2021-Present)

+After the COVID-19 pandemic, WFTDA reorganized their international play and Santa Cruz Roller Derby moved into the North American West (NAW) region.